 The systems were failing.
 Something had gone badly wrong, and had continued to go wrong for so long that he'd been forced unwillingly to conclude that it had to have hit more than I&I.

 Revolution has come to the Administration, as the citizens rise up against government and corporate oppression.
 With old and new enemies all around them, what will the new future hold for despised para-investigator Val Toreth, and corporate highflier Keir Warrick?
 And how long will that future last?

 Click here to read an extract from the first chapter of First Against the Wall.

 Manna Francis was born in Yorkshire, and has lived in the UK all her life.
 She studied biological sciences at the University of Oxford, where she met her future husband at a role-playing game.
 Since graduating, she has worked in universities and for the government, which in no way inspired any aspects of the Administration whatsoever.
-She now lives in the Midlands, with the same husband, two cats, and a taxidermied mohair goat in a glass case.
+She now lives in the Midlands, with the same husband, a cat, and a taxidermied mohair goat in a glass case.

 She would like to state for the record that she knows it's all true, because she made it up.

 Out of Print